Emmotes/ic_spoilers/docs/season_2.md

 Some other champions - with favored-foe-like abilities - are also getting reworks to give them actual favored foe abilities - so they'll work more nicely with Imoen.

-Most of these abilities that make enemies become favored foes make those enemies take 300% more damage - with current numbers.

 ## Ezmerelda

 **Specialisation: Fiendish Stature**